How do I update Leadfeeder if my website changes?

 As always, be sure to save!

 STEP 7: Check your Google Analytics views.
-Click on Your settings under the main navigation, or if you are already in the settings area of Leadfeeder click back on the Website tab.
+Click on Your settings under the main navigation, or if you are already in the settings area of Leadfeeder click back on the Account tab.
 Navigate to Google Analytics views.

 Here you can check if you have your current Google Analytics view connected.
 Detach any unneeded views, or reconnect if your switch disconnected your view.